 Even if you live in an apartment, there are many ways to grow food in a home garden without sacrificing all your floor space.
 Ikea now has a hydroponics section in its online store and you can add grow lights if your apartment lacks natural light (plants need 6 to 8 hours a day).
 For the tech-inclined, set up a smart garden for growing herbs and produce year-round.
 Be sure to set up shelves in front of windows with lots of natural light.

 You may need to build raised beds if you’re reclaiming a yard to grow your own food in your home garden.
 If you’re unsure how to make them, the kind folks at This Old House can show you how to build a raised bed.
 Affordable materials can be found at a resource center like the Habitat for Humanity ReStores.
-You can also check out thrift stores and yard sales for cheap pots and planters.
+You can also check out thrift stores and yard sales for cheap pots and planters, as well as tips from Santa Ana garden care experts.

 There are more reasons than just saving money to use reclaimed and recycled materials.
 Landfills swell an additional 4,300 acres each year with discarded building and construction materials.
 By using recycled materials in your home garden, you can help reduce unnecessary waste.